Skip to content

 What is car insurance group 16?

-Car insurance group 16 falls in the lower half of the UK’s 1–50 insurance group scale, which helps insurers gauge how costly a vehicle is to cover.
-Group 1 cars are the cheapest to insure, while group 50 are the most expensive.
+Car insurance group 16 falls in the lower half of the UK’s 1 to 50 insurance group scale, which helps insurance providers gauge how costly a vehicle is to cover.
+Insurance group 1 cars are the cheapest to insure, while group 50 cars are the most expensive.

-Repair costs are generally low too with parts often readily available.
-It makes these vehicles an appealing choice for drivers who prioritise affordability.
+Repair costs are generally low too, with parts often readily available.
+This makes these vehicles an appealing choice for drivers who prioritise affordability.

 Which cars are in car insurance group 16?